Due to the Covid-19 pandemic there are no internships available at the moment.

 How to apply and current openings

-The SCC is currently accepting applications for the January-March and April-May 2021 internship period and welcomes qualified candidates to apply.
-Candidates must submit an application, consisting of a cover letter and CV, by 25 November 2020 to email@example.com.
+The SCC is currently accepting applications for the September-November and November-December 2021 internship period and welcomes qualified candidates to apply.
+Candidates must submit an application, consisting of a cover letter and CV, by 30 June 2021 to email@example.com.